Meaningful human control: actionable properties for AI system development: Four properties of human-AI systems under meaningful human control

 Furthermore, requirements such as explainability of the system’s actions can be essential in effectively empowering human moral awareness.
 Since its early works, the field of explainable AI has increased its scope from explaining complex models to technical experts towards placing the target audience as a key aspect \cite{barredoarrieta_explainable_2020}.
 Given a certain human or group of humans as target audience, we see explainability in the context of supporting the forward link as clearly presenting the link between the system's actions and human moral awareness, as well as their alignment to the moral ODD.
 For example, consider an automated vehicle which slows down and pulls off the road after it recognizes a car accident \cite{mecacci_meaningful_2020}.
 Right after that the vehicle should then remind the driver of their duty to provide assistance to possible victims in the accident.
-In the context of AI-based hiring explanations could be used to remind hiring managers of their duty to reduce discrimination in the hiring process.
+In the context of AI-based hiring, explanations of assessment scores in language that directly links observed job seeker performances to job-specific meanings of competence can help employers, job seekers, designers, and developers better outline the boundaries of moral ODD during design phase.
+For example, this can help reveal whether there is misalignment between conceptions of competence among the human agents and the AI algorithm.

 In complex socio-technical environments the establishment of links between human moral awareness and actions of a human-AI system is complicated by the ``problem of many hands'', which happens when more than one agent contributes to a decision.
 It becomes less clear who is morally and legally responsible for its consequences \cite{vandepoel_ethics_2011}.
 The ``problem of many things'' complicates this further: there are not only many (human) hands, but also many different technologies interacting and influencing each others, be it multiple AI agents or the interplay between sensors, processing units, and actuators \cite{coeckelbergh_artificial_2019}.
 In case of unintended consequences of the AI agent’s actions, this complexity can hinder the backward link, i.e., tracing the responsibility back to individual human decisions.
 This challenge calls for systemic, socio-technical design interventions that jointly consider social infrastructure (e.g., organizational processes, policy), physical infrastructure, and the AI agents that are part of these infrastructures.